Ghaseetpur Sohalian: Demography

-This wealth can be seen in some of the residences and ownership of land and business in Mirpur.
+This wealth can be seen in some of the residences and ownership of land and businesses in the Kari Shareef and Mirpur areas.

 The villagers are mainly loyal to the Barelvi sect of Islam.
-Although the villagers are muslim there is a heavy influence of their ancestry which comes from Sikhism and Hinduism.
+Although the villagers are Muslim there is a heavy influence of their ancestry which comes from Sikhism and Hinduism.

-Weddings and other communal gatherings are undistinguishable from one that is performed in India by Hindus.
+Weddings and other communal gatherings are indistinguishable from one that is performed in India by Hindus.

-The Hindu caste system is still used in the village and dictates hierarchy.
+A version of the Hindu caste system is still used in the village and dictates hierarchy.

 Rajputs are the main caste of the village, which is about 95 percent.

 The main occupation of the residents is farming.
 The Monsoon which flows down from the Himalayas allows the cultivation of Rice for half the year and wheat the other half.
+This along with the 2 water sources of the river and canal allow for good irrigation to the fields.

 There are many new builds in this village with some quite extravagant Villas 3 stories high.

-Many prominent local figures live in this particular Village and are highly respected thorough the region and beyond.
+Many prominent local figures live in this particular Village and are highly respected through the region and beyond.

-The main Clan in the village actually has a book written about their ancient history.
+The main Clan in the village is of the Rajput caste and have the Khan family name.
+This clan is at the top of the hierarchy since it also takes the ancestral name of Khan.
+This Particular clan actually has a book written about their ancient history.

-On the back cover of this book is the verified traced roots of this clan ending with the sons of Ali Zaman and their children most notable of these being Raja Imran Mukhtar.
+On the back cover of this book is the verified traced roots of this clan ending with the sons of Ali Zaman namely Raja Mushtaq Khan, Raja Mukhtar Khan, Raja Ali Shan and Raja Tafel Khan most notable of their progeny being Raja Iftikhar Hussain Mukhtar & Raja Imran Mukhtar.
+Raja Imran is a potential Khalifa of the clan.

-The clans heritage can be traced back to being the ancestrial owners if the Koh-i-Noor.
+Legend also claims that this clan has a heritage that can be traced back to being the ancestral owners if the Koh-I-Noor.
+This dazzling diamond now sits in the British Crown Jewels.